Fabrication and characterization of vacuum-gap microstrip resonators

-Using eq.\,\ref{eq:fitfunc}, we can extract $\Delta_\text{S0}$ and $F\tan\delta$ by fitting it to the data presented in fig.\,\ref{fig:Delta_f_over_T}.
-To obtain reliable fits, either the kinetic inductance fraction $\alpha$ or the superconducting gap $\Delta_\text{S0}$, has to be fixed.
-For the granular aluminum $\alpha = \SI{0.999(1)}{}$ is very close to unity because of the large kinetic inductance and hence also the uncertainty introduced by the exact value of the geometric inductance vanishes.
-The fitting results can be seen in tab.\,\ref{tab:fitresults}.
-We obtain a superconducting gap of $\Delta_\text{S0} = \SI{351(2)}{\micro\electronvolt}$ and a loss tangent of $F\tan\delta = \SI{5.9(14)e-4}{}$.
-The values in brackets resemble the empirical standard deviation of the fit results of the individual data sets (cf. appendix \ref{sec:appendix_Temperature}).
+Using eq.\,\ref{eq:fitfunc}, we can extract $\Delta_\text{S0}$ and $F\tan\delta$ by fitting it to the data presented in Fig.\,\ref{fig:Delta_f_over_T}.
+To obtain reliable fits, either the kinetic inductance fraction $\alpha$ or the superconducting gap $\Delta_\text{S0}$ has to be fixed.
+For the granular aluminum $\alpha = \SI{0.999(1)}{}$ is very close to unity because of the large kinetic inductance.
+Hence, also the uncertainty introduced by the exact value of the geometric inductance vanishes.
+The fitting results can be seen in Tab.\,\ref{tab:fitresults}.
+We obtain a loss tangent of $F\tan\delta = \SI{5.9(14)e-4}{}$ consistent with the obtained quality factors and a superconducting gap of $\Delta_\text{S0} = \SI{351(2)}{\micro\electronvolt}$.
+The values in brackets resemble the empirical standard deviation of the fit results of the individual data sets (cf. Supplementary Material \ref{sec:appendix_Temperature}).
 The value for the superconducting gap and the resulting critical temperature $T_\text{c} = 2\Delta_\text{S0}/(3.53 k_\text{B})=\SI{2.31(2)}{\kelvin}$ that we obtain for the granular aluminum lie within the range of values reported in the literature \cite{levy-bertrand_electrodynamics_2019,pracht_enhanced_2016,rotzinger_aluminium-oxide_2017}.

-For the aluminum resonators, however, the kinetic inductance is expected to neither dominate, nor vanish compared to the geometric inductance of the resonator.
+For the aluminum resonators, however, the kinetic inductance is expected to neither dominate nor vanish compared to the geometric inductance of the resonator.
 This is because of the geometric inductance $L_\text{geom}$ being suppressed by the close proximity of the suspended ground plane.
-Assuming the width $w$ of the center conductor being much larger than the vacuum-gap $h$ , we arrive at the approximate formula (see appendix\,\ref{sec:appendix_Inductance}):
+Assuming the width $w$ of the center conductor being much larger than the vacuum-gap $h$ , we arrive at the approximate formula (see Supplementary Material\,\ref{sec:appendix_Inductance}):